Growing real skin

 These clues in the DNA code point to which genes we should investigate further.

 DNA analysis produces large amounts of data which cannot be understood without careful statistical analysis.

 DNA codes for RNA which codes for proteins and these can also be measured, to produce even more data.

-Making sense of all this information requires mathematical analysis by experts in Brown lab, working with our collaborators in Dundee, the UK and internationally.
+Making sense of all this information requires mathematical analysis by experts in the Brown lab, working with our collaborators in Edinburgh, Dundee, Bristol and internationally.